‘Star Wars: The Last Jedi’ Ticket Sale Date: Where Can You Buy Tickets?

 Cinemark Connections loyalty members can get a free pair of 3D Star Wars glasses with the purchase of a 3D ticket.
 Alamo Drafthouse will let you add buy Mondo-designed glasses and a Birth.Movies.Death Star Wars issue with the purchase of a ticket.

-If you use Fandango, you can get a Star Wars: The Last Jedi poster for free while supplies last through the Fandango FanShop, which is also selling other Last Jedi memorabilia.
+If you use Fandango, you can get a Star Wars: The Last Jedi poster for free – one per ticket – while supplies last through the Fandango FanShop, which is also selling other Last Jedi memorabilia.
+The free post is the brand new poster revealed on the Star Wars Twitter page.
 Atom Tickets is also selling Star Wars merchandise with tickets.

 Lastly, Disneyland will be hosting a trailer release party tonight with a live DJ, games and giveaways outside the AMC Downtown Disney 12 theaters at Downtown Disney.